Zainab-Alobed/ITNE352-Project-Group-B4/README.md

 1) The user will be asked about his name, and send it to the server

-2) The main menu will be displayed in client side that contains three options:
+2) The main menu will be displayed in client side that contains three options (the user must input a valid number 1-3):

 1. Headlines
 2. Sources
 3. Quit

-the user must input a valid number 1-3

 3) A submenu of either headlines or sources will be displayed depending on the user choice